 Thanksgiving Wordsearch For Kids

-These are perfect for entertaining the older kids at the Thanksgiving table.
+This Thanksgiving word search is perfect for entertaining the older kids at the Thanksgiving table.
 Print them out and place a few on the table before dinner.

-Included in this pack are 7 unique Thanksgiving themed Bingo cards and their corresponding calling cards.
+Included in this pack are 7 unique Thanksgiving-themed Bingo cards and their corresponding calling cards.